John 14: Prayer (verses 12-14)

 and verse 14 partially repeats this:

 If you ask [me] anything in My name, I will do it.

 The Byzantine monk and biblical commentator Euthymios Zigabenos states that "the promise is repeated ... for confirmation".
 Buls notes that both verses (13 and 14) "clearly imply that believers will have many needs", and that Jesus' commitment to doing what is asked of him and is asked in his name "results in - and has as its purpose - the clothing of the Father in splendour".

 Verses 15-27: the Paraclete

-And I will ask the Father, and he will give you another Advocate to be with you always.
+^{15} If you love me, you will keep my commandments. ^{16} And I will ask the Father, and he will give you another Advocate to be with you always.

-Jesus is the first advocate or paraclete.
-The text in Greek refers to αλλον παρακλητον (allon parakleton, another advocate).
+Meyer notes that "my commandments" are "not those of the [Old Testament] but the completion of [them]".
+In the Greek text, verse 16 refers to αλλον παρακλητον (allon parakleton, another advocate): thus, Jesus is the first advocate or paraclete.
 The Amplified Bible lists Helper, Comforter, Advocate, Intercessor-Counselor, Strengthener, and Standby as possible translations.
 The Common English Bible offers "companion".
 The Jerusalem Bible opts for "advocate" but notes that "it is difficult to choose between the possible meanings".
 Buls suggests that "I will ask" denotes a request being made by one equal of another equal.

 But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all things that I said to you.